Britain has a big education problem. Boris Johnson's party lawmakers try to talk about 'white privilege' | ExBulletin

 Britain has a big education problem.
 Boris Johnson’s party lawmakers try to talk about ‘white privilege’

-Lawmakers in the UK’s ruling Conservative Party are accused of instrumentalizing inequalities in the country’s education system to stir up a war of cultures.
+(CNN) Lawmakers in the UK’s ruling Conservative Party are accused of using inequalities in the country’s education system to fuel a culture war.

-The House of Commons Education Committee published a report on Tuesday entitled: “The Forgotten: How White Working Class Students Were Abandoned, and How to Change It.” “
+The House of Commons Education Committee on Tuesday released a report titled, “The Forgotten: How White Working Class Students Were Left Behind and How to Change It.”

-The paper argues that the prevalence of the term “white privilege” following the Black Lives Matter protests may have contributed to “systemic neglect of struggling whites.”
+The document asserts that the prevalence of the term “white privilege” in “the wake of the Black Lives Matter protests” may have contributed to “systemic neglect of struggling whites.”

 Only the Conservative MPs on the committee supported the full version of the report – it was not supported by opposition Labor MPs.